Home

 Ciao Resthaven!

-With a large proportion of Resthaven North East/Inner West Community Services clients from a culturally and linguistically diverse (CALD) background, services were directed to respond to this cohort’s increasing needs.
-With a majority of CALD clients being Italian, Resthaven worked with the Coordinating Italian Committee to provide community care packages and various programs.
+With a large proportion of clients from culturally and linguistically diverse (CALD) backgrounds, services were directed to respond to this cohort’s increasing needs.
+As the majority of CALD clients were Italian, Resthaven worked with the Coordinating Italian Committee to provide community care packages and various programs.

 2006